Azure/meta-azure-service-broker/docs/migration/migrate_to_new_azure_service_broker.md

 ## Notes (IMPORTANT)

 * The bound apps possiblely need some code changes, as the format of credentials delivered by the broker have some changes.
-Please refer to [azure-service-broker docs](fake-link) and [meta-azure-service-broker docs](https://github.com/Azure/meta-azure-service-broker/tree/master/docs) to see the differences module-by-module in detail.
+Please refer to [open-service-broker-azure docs](fake-link) and [meta-azure-service-broker docs](https://github.com/Azure/meta-azure-service-broker/tree/master/docs) to see the differences module-by-module in detail.
 Note that the credentials just change in new bindings.
 Credentials in existing bindings won't change.

 * The provisioning parameters changes.
 If you use script to provide provisioning parameters for new service instance creation, remember to update it.